Claire Utley: International career

 After breaking through at Doncaster Belles, Utley was thought likely to play for England "as sure as the sun shines on the Sahara."

-Utley eventually won five caps for the senior England women's national football team.
+Utley eventually won four caps for the senior England women's national football team.
+She has legacy number 130 for England.
+The FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.